ROBERT R. PROVINE

 Professional specialties: Behavioral neuroscience, neuroembryology, social biology

-Courses taught: Sensation and Perception, Physiological Psychology, Neuroantomy, Developmental Neuroscience,
+Courses taught: Sensation and Perception, Physiological Psychology, Neuroanatomy, Developmental Neuroscience,

-Laughter and Humor, Animal Behavior, Developmental Psychology, Introductory Psychology
+Laughter and Humor, Animal Behavior, Developmental Psychology, Introductory Psychology, Curious Behavior

 Curious Behavior: Yawning, Laughing, Hiccupping, and Beyond.
 R. R. Provine, Belknap Press (2012).